prabeenjayaraj/footballteams/ReadMe.txt

 Frameworks Used
-The API is created using Spring Data , JPA, REST , Hateos, JSON Logging, H2 database and also have added HAL browser support
+The API is created using Spring Boot, Data , JPA, REST , Hateos, JSON Logging, H2 database and also have added HAL browser support

 Below are the API features created for this service